kōura Kiwisaver Review - is this challenger the KiwiSaver scheme for you?

 If I invest with kōura, is my money going into the sharemarket?

-Yes - kōura has four funds which invest in shares, and it's likely your portfolio will include at least one of these.
-All of the investments are diversified, so you are protected if and when one or two companies get into trouble.
+Yes - most of kōura's funds invest in shares, and it's likely your portfolio will include at least one of these.
+With the exception of the crypto fund, all of the funds are diversified, so you are protected if and when one or two companies get into trouble.

 How big is kōura?

 We define 'big' as the total funds under management.
-Because kōura is a young scheme, it is the smallest KiwiSaver scheme right now, with around $4 million under management.
-The total KiwiSaver funds invested was around $57 billion at the end of 2019, demonstrating the small scale of kōura.
+Because kōura is a young scheme, it is one of the smallest KiwiSaver schemes right now, with around $35 million under management with 1,000+ members from all over New Zealand.

 The kōura KiwiSaver scheme started in 2018 – can I trust it, and is it safe for me to invest?